Vodafone Broadband Reviews

 Does Vodafone broadband offer a home phone line?

-Customers can choose to upgrade to an Evening & Weekend or Anytime call plan if they prefer inclusive minutes.
-Those who take the Vodafone Xtra add-on also receive unlimited anytime calls to UK landlines and UK mobiles as part of the bundle.
+Customers who take the Vodafone Xtra add-on receive unlimited anytime calls to UK landlines and UK mobiles as part of the package.

-Vodafone is also known for offering some of the lowest out-of-allowance call charges in the UK, which can help keep costs down for occasional callers.
+Vodafone also offers some of the lowest out-of-allowance call charges in the UK, which can help keep costs down for occasional callers.

 How do I switch to Vodafone home broadband?

-Vodafone uses the One Touch Switch process, which allows most customers to switch broadband providers without needing to contact their existing supplier directly.
+Vodafone uses the One Touch Switch process, allowing most customers to change broadband provider without needing to contact their existing supplier.

-To switch, you simply place an order for Vodafone home broadband.
-Vodafone will then manage the transfer, including notifying your current provider, arranging the switch date, and coordinating the changeover to minimise disruption.
+To switch, you place an order for Vodafone home broadband.
+Vodafone then manages the transfer, including notifying your current provider, setting the switch date, and coordinating the changeover.

-The One Touch Switch process applies regardless of which network you're moving from, including Openreach-based providers (such as BT, Sky, EE, Plusnet and TalkTalk) as well as alternative networks where supported.
+The One Touch Switch process applies across most UK providers and networks, including Openreach-based services (such as BT, Sky, EE, Plusnet and TalkTalk) and supported alternative networks.

 In most cases, the switch completes within around two weeks.
-Any loss of service on the day of the switch is usually minimal and often limited to the time it takes to connect the new router.
+Any loss of service on the day is usually minimal and limited to the time it takes to connect the new router.

-If a new installation or engineer visit is required - for example, where full fibre isn't already installed - Vodafone will confirm the expected timescales when you place your order.
+An engineer visit may be required where a new line or full fibre installation is needed.
+Vodafone will confirm this and provide expected timescales when you place your order.

 Read more in our guide to switching broadband.